didikprabowo/dipra/readme.md

 # Dipra mini framework golang

 Welcome to dipra.
 Dipra is mini framework golang to build service application.
 Dipra have high performance speed.
-Make nvative source code.
+Makes native source codes.
 Suitable for build REST API.

 ## Feature
  - HTTP with all method and static file.